Anton Pannekoek: Astronomy

-The final decades of his professional career, Pannekoek mostly spend on researching the astrophysics of stellar atmospheres.
+The final decades of his professional career Pannekoek mostly spent on researching the astrophysics of stellar atmospheres.
 In his theoretical research, Pannekoek explored ways to expand upon Meghnad Saha's ionization formula to better understand the physical conditions in the outer layer of stars.
 One of his main conclusions was that the narrow spectral lines in c-type stars, as found by Antonia Maury, were most likely caused by lower pressure in the stellar atmospheres.
 In the 1930s, he developed theoretical models for the atmospheres in order to reproduce the entire spectrum of a star, but failed to produce a model that was entirely satisfactory.
 In 1935, Rupert Wildt showed that this was because Pannekoek had underestimated the impact of the H− ion as a source of optical opacity.

 In observational astrophysics, Pannekoek produced the curve of growth for Deneb in 1931, the first for a star other than the sun.
 He and his students also published comprehensive catalogues of the spectral lines in late type stars based on photographic plates taken by Pannekoek at the Dominion Astrophysical Observatory in 1929.
 Because of these studies, he is considered to be the founder of astrophysics as a separate discipline in the Netherlands.

-Pannekoek was also part of scientific expeditions to observe solar eclipses in Java and Lapland.
+Pannekoek was also part of scientific expeditions to observe solar eclipses in Sumatra and Lapland.
 He was also interested in the history of astronomy and his book, A History of Astronomy, is considered a standard reference on the subject.

 Pannekoek became member of the Royal Netherlands Academy of Arts and Sciences in 1925.
 His work in galactic structure, astrophysics and the history of astronomy was of international renown and won him an honorary degree from Harvard University in 1936, as well as the Gold Medal of the Royal Astronomical Society in 1951.
 The crater Pannekoek on the Moon and the asteroid 2378 Pannekoek are named after him.
 The Anton Pannekoek Institute for Astronomy at the University of Amsterdam, which he founded, was named after him in 1982.